 |Recover from Virtual Machine error.
 Learn how to troubleshoot that Virtual Machine error after a routine Examplify update on your Windows computer.|

 |Write or print out important exam information.
-For remote exams, make sure to have your anonymous grading ID (AGID); Examsoft portal credentials (11-digit ID and password); resume codes for each exam; and exam instructions near by and ready.|
+For remote exams, make sure to have your anonymous grading ID (AGID); Examsoft portal/registration credentials (11-digit ID and password); resume codes for each exam; correct passwords for each exam, and exam instructions near by and at the ready.|

 |Avoid large copy/cut and paste actions during your exams.
 Examplify already takes up a lot of memory and doing a large cut and past action during your exam may cause Examplify to have performance issues, which may cause Examplify to freeze up.
 Use your best judgement on how to copy/cut and paste manageable chunks, preferably 1 page (about 250 words) or less, to avoid the dreaded application freeze.
 Otherwise, you need to recover from a frozen screen.|

 |Learn how to recover from a frozen screen during an exam.
 As frightening as that sounds, Examplify does have a mechanism to recover itself in the event that the application freezes up.
-Review our FAQ on how to do that process.|
+Review our FAQ on how to recover from a frozen screen.|